As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 A couple of commonly prescribed methods for dealing with squash vine borers that we do NOT recommend:

-We hope this helps you have a wonderful squash growing season!
-If you have a potential question of the week, please get in touch to let us know.
-Thanks for your question, Matt!
+We hope the information in this article helps you have a wonderful squash growing season!
+If you have questions, please ask away in the comments section below.